ringsce/kcc/README.md

 ---

-KCC demonstrates modern compiler design principles while supporting both traditional C programming with comprehensive array functionality and modern Objective-C development paradigms.
-The compiler serves as both a practical tool and an educational resource for understanding compilation techniques.
+KCC demonstrates modern compiler design principles while supporting comprehensive C programming with advanced type system, array functionality, and modern Objective-C development paradigms.
+The compiler serves as both a practical tool and an educational resource for understanding advanced compilation techniques and type system implementation.